Pre-K through 1st Grade

 3rd through 6th Grade

-Starting in third grade, students will attend Religious School both on Sundays and one weekday evening (Tuesdays for Early Session students and Thursdays for late session students).
-These students will begin Hebrew language study and will paractice learning prayers and liturgy in preperation for their B'nai Mizvah year.
-Each weeknight, school begins with tiffilah, a short, fun prayer service to learn and practice Jewish traditions and prayers.
+Starting in third grade, students will attend Religious School both on Sundays and Tuesday evening.
+These students will begin Hebrew language study and will paractice learning prayers and liturgy in preparation for their B'nai Mizvah year.
+Each weeknight, school begins with tefillah, a short, fun prayer service to learn and practice Jewish traditions and prayers.

 7th and 8th Grades: Balancing Community and Individual Identity

 Seventh and 8th grades are when teens further develop their individual Jewish identity by applying their values and beliefs to contemporary local and global issues.
 Classes meet weekly and the evening begins with a communal dinner.

 This class year is divided into trimesters.
 During the first part of the year, students learn about the complexity of urban poverty, and the various ways to respond, such as direct service, advocacy, and community organizing.
 Speakers and field trips provide opportunities to learn and to act.

 In the winter months, students explore one of two topics: entertainment and media stereotypes, or environmentalism.
 The third part of the year is devoted to Holocaust studies and contemporary genocide.
 This unit includes a museum field trip, guest speakers, and media presentations.
 In each unit, the emphasis is on the students' responses and responsibilities to these real world issues as Jewish adults.